 Camp Allyn is a 100+ acre site located in Clermont County that is owned by our Club.
 More than 400 disabled children and adults are served at the camp during the year and we organize service projects on the the grounds throughout the year.

 D = Day at the Races

-Each year during Derby Week, our club partners with the Rotary Club of Louisville and charters a bus to head to Churchill Downs for a day of fun and fellowship.
-Bring your spouse and/or friends for a day of racing in the Bluegrass State while enjoying the fabulous views and amenities of Millionaires Row.
+Each year our club members head south for a day of fun and fellowship at either Keeneland or Churchill Downs.
+Bring your spouse and/or friends for an exciting day of racing in the Bluegrass State.

 E = Euchre